easycoder/webson/keyboard.md

 The line `"$NKeys": 10` simply assigns a value to the variable `$NKeys`, which will be available in this block and in all child blocks of this one.

 The line `"$A": "<$NKeys*2>"` performs arithmetic, multiplying the value of `$NKeys` by 2 and putting the result into `$A`.
 The angle braces perform a vital function here.
 If they are omitted, the expression is taken to be a literal (a string of characters.
 With the braces it becomes a numeric expression, to be evaluated immeditately.
 The JavaScript function `eval()` is used to evaluate the expression, so you can use anything that's legal for that function.
-Angle braces can be nested to control the precedence of arithmetic operations.
+Angle braces can be nested; the innermost ones are evaluated first.

 The line `"padding": "<#parent_width/50>px"`  evaluates the expression then tacks `px` on the end.
 Sometimes it's necessary to use braces when no arithmetic operation can be performed, to prevent a suffix like `px` being taken as part of a variable name.
 The `eval()` function will probably throw an error, but Webson catches it and simply expands any variables present, replacing their names with their values.